FAQ

 Q: How long until my results are delivered?

-A: For the pilot season, we are learning along with you.
-We ask for your patience in this process, but we are hoping that results will be delivered within 3–4 weeks of the Lavretsky Lab receiving your samples.
+A: We ask for your patience in this process, but we are hoping that results will be delivered within 8 weeks of the Lavretsky Lab receiving your samples.

 Q: What type of tissue can we submit?